creativecounsel/decoder-ring/README.md

 ## A note on scope

-This skill produces translations, not advice — it's deliberately built to never recommend whether to accept, sign, or act on a given term.
+This skill produces translations, not advice.
+It's deliberately built to never recommend whether to accept, sign, or act on a given term.
 That determination stays with a human, and the disclaimer step exists specifically to keep any non-lawyer reader from mistaking a plain-language rewrite for legal guidance.